AshishKiitm/Monte-Carlo-Simulation-of-Airplane-Ticket-Overbooking/README.md

-# Title:
-Monte Carlo Simulation of Air Ticket Overselling
+# Title: Monte Carlo Simulation of Air Ticket Overselling

+# Highlight part:
+#Please refer to simulation.ipynb, the Monte_Carlo funtion is the hightlight part, which simulates the real-world scenario of ticket booking of airline company

 # Monte Carlo Simulation Scenario & Purpose:
 Airline Companies usually oversell tickets to maximize the profits of each scheduled flight because there is a probability that some passengers who booked tickets will not take on the plane, overselling can raise the seat utilization.
 However, the exact number of overselling tickets is uncertain, which is very significant to be kept in a reasonable range.
 If overbooking numbers are not well controlled, it will lead to finance compensation and customer loss due to the absence of seats for excess passengers, or profit loss due to low seat utilization.